-All vultures are necrophagous and individuals can travel vast distances in a short space of time due to a high degree of spatial and temporal variation in their food resources (Urios et al. 2010; Murn et al. 2013).
-Use of soaring flight allows them to maintain extremely large foraging ranges and there is increasing evidence that vultures may undertake predictable, cyclical seasonal movements; for example clustering around migratory herds of ungulates during the dry season when herds experience highest mortality (Kendall et al. 2013).
-They may also display predictable seasonal changes in foraging range driven by food availability and detectability (Cronje 2002; Schultz 2007; Phipps et al. 2013), but also by seasonal changes in the availability of thermals to aid sustained soaring flight (Boshoff et al. 1984; Mundy et al. 1992).
-In many vulture species different patterns of movement may be observed in adults during breeding versus non-breeding seasons (Spiegel et al. 2015), with movements of adults often being more constrained during the breeding season, often due to ties to the nest-site.
+Vultures are necrophagous and individuals can travel vast distances in a short space of time as a response to a high degree of spatial and temporal variation in their food resources (Murn et al. 2013; Urios et al. 2010).
+Use of soaring flight allows vultures to maintain extremely large foraging ranges and there is increasing evidence that vultures may undertake predictable, cyclical seasonal movements; for example clustering around migratory herds of ungulates during the dry season when herds experience highest mortality (Kendall et al. 2013).
+They may also display predictable seasonal changes in foraging range driven by food availability and detectability (Phipps et al. 2013; Schultz 2007; Cronje 2002), but also by seasonal changes in the availability of thermals to aid sustained soaring flight (Mundy et al. 1992; Boshoff et al. 1984).
+In many vulture species different patterns of movement may be observed in adults during breeding versus non-breeding seasons, with movements of adults often being more constrained during the breeding season, not least by ties to the nest-site.

-T. tracheliotos tend not to breed in their first three years and, partly because their foraging ranges are not restricted by ties to a nest site (Houston 1976; Mundy et al. 1992), in general immature birds tend to range over much larger areas than adults (Mundy et al. 1992; Meyburg et al. 2004; Bramford et al. 2007; Duriez et al. 2011; Margalida et al. 2013; Phipps et al. 2013; Ogada 2014).
-With satellite tracking of raptors in its relative infancy, the indications are that adults of many vulture species are making movements that cross national boundaries, while immature individuals are making even wider-ranging movements such that it may not be uncommon for them to cross not just one, but multiple national boundaries in a period of just a few months (Spiegel et al. 2015).
+Vultures tend not to breed in their first three years and, partly because their foraging ranges are not restricted by ties to a nest site (Mundy et al. 1992; Houston 1976), in general immature birds tend to range over much larger areas than adults (Ogada 2014a; Margalida et al. 2013; Phipps et al. 2013; Duriez et al. 2011; Bramford et al. 2007; Meyburg et al. 2004; Mundy et al. 1992).
+With satellite tracking of vultures in its relative infancy, the indications are that adults of many vulture species are making movements that cross national boundaries, while immature individuals are making even wider-ranging movements such that it may not be uncommon for them to cross not just one, but multiple national boundaries in a period of just a few months.
 This behaviour is likely to affect exposure of immature individuals to risk from various threats and have consequences for their survival prospects (Grande et al. 2009; Ortega et al. 2009).
 The threats outlined in section 5.3 affect both adult and immature vultures.
 The demographic consequences of high mortality among breeding adults along with high mortality of immatures and consequent reduction in recruitment to the breeding population are potentially significant.

 3.1.1.
-Movements of Lappet-faced vulture
+Movements of Lappet-faced Vulture